JavelinAnalytics/Maverick-Uniswap-rewards-analysis/README.md

 # Project Liquidity Metrics
 This project designs a Dune SQL query for two specific liquidity pools: (MKR/WETH UniV3 0.3%, LUSD/USDC Maverick 0.03%), accurately querying live TVL data, as well as daily generated fee revenues.
-The second part of the project takes the data and computes the fee elasticity of liquidity utilizing a logarithmic model in Python.
+The second part of the project takes the data and computes the fee elasticity of liquidity (useful in determing efficacy of rewards) utilizing a logarithmic model in Python.
 ## Requirements
 - Python >= 3.7
 - Dune API key